 If you decide to get one of these for yourself, I think you will agree.

 The chief upgrade with the DTX562K is that you get DTX-PADs on all the drum heads, not just on the snare.
 If you really are concerned about ambient noise created by your drumsticks, you should seriously consider getting the DTX562K.
 You neighbors (or family) may never know you’re practicing.

 The floor tom has also be upgraded from a TP70 to an XP70.
 I can’t tell you exactly what the difference is, but I think it’s safe to assume that the XP70 is a higher quality head.

 Playing a hybrid kit will likely take some getting used to with some of the sounds coming from a speaker and others coming directly from the drum or cymbal itself.

 What’s the Verdict on the Yamaha DTX502 Models?

-It seems it’s hard to go wrong with any of the three models in the DTX502 series.
+It seems it’s hard to go wrong with any of the three models using the DTX502 module.
 All are solidly built and should serve you well in virtually any venue for a long time.

 When you reach “capacity” based on your drumming skills, you can expand the kit so you can expand and improve as a drummer.
 This is a feature you shouldn’t take lightly, especially if (as I just mentioned) you can’t quite afford all the pieces you really want just now.

 However, if you think this Yamaha series doesn’t have the right kit for you, check out the others described in this overview article.
 There are both more and less expensive sets from Yamaha available.